ethanliew/MOLPay.NET/README.md

 ```

 #### Seamless Integration
-To send payment request using [Seamless Integration](https://github.com/MOLPay/Seamless_Integration) you may create object from `Seamless` class.
+Code snippet for payment request using [Seamless Integration](https://github.com/MOLPay/Seamless_Integration).
+You may create object from `Seamless` class.

 ```C#
 Seamless payment = new Seamless();